adriana-nm/projects_supply_chain_data_analysis/stores/README.md

 In this notebook you'll find an univariate and multivariate analysis of the stores and departments of the company.

-Below you can find and index of the topics and questions explored in this notebook.
+Below you can find an index of the topics and questions explored in this notebook.

 STORES: Uni & Multivariate Analysis:

 a) Stores
-		How many stores does the company have?
+- How many stores does the company have?
-		How many stores does the company have by country?
+- How many stores does the company have by country?
-		In which state does the company have more stores?
+- In which state does the company have more stores?
 (Show the top 10)

 b) Departments
-		How many departments are?
+- How many departments are there?
-		What are the names of the departments?
+- What are the names of the departments?
-		Which are the main departments?
+- Which are the main departments?
-		Which are the departments with more profit?
+- Which are the departments with more profit?